karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC2(3) 192.168.0.18
     - PC3(3) 192.168.0.19
     - PC4(3) 192.168.0.20
-    - all PC's from the first group was connected with Switch0(2) via (Copper Straight-through)).
+    - all PC's from the first group were connected with Switch0(2) via (Copper Straight-through)).
-    - all PC's from the second group was connected with Switch0(3) via (Copper Straight-through)).
+    - all PC's from the second group were connected with Switch0(3) via (Copper Straight-through)).
 - The Switch0 was connected with Switch1 via (Copper Cross-Over)).
 - The Switch0(1) was connected with Switch1 via (Copper Cross-Over)).
 - The Switch0(2) was connected with Switch1 via (Copper Cross-Over)).